kelvin78901/RidgeLineAIOps/README.md

 # Ridgeline AI Ops

 A working demo of five AI modules for a customer-service outsourcing agency, built for a Johns Hopkins IT Consulting Practicum.
-Each module solves a real pain point on open-source data — no real customer data is used.
+Each module solves a real pain point on open-source data For Real Company.

 | Module | What it does | Stack |
 |---|---|---|